 Contact Us

 Biography

-Dr. Thiel’s primary research examines unethical behavior in the workplace, with a special emphasis on 1) understanding the causes of unethical behavior through a behavioral lens, 2) expanding current definitions and measures of unethical behavior, 3) identifying practices that encourage ethical behavior, and 4) understanding the role and tactics of ethical leaders in the creation and maintenance of ethical workplaces.
-His research has appeared or is forthcoming in leading management journals such as the Journal of Applied Psychology, Personnel Psychology, Journal of Management, Organizational Behavior and Human Decision Processes, Leadership Quarterly, and Journal of Business Ethics.
-Dr. Thiel is a four-time recipient of COB research awards and in 2021 received the prestigious McMurry Fellowship for excellence in research.
-His research has also been recognized by the Academy of Management several times for excellence.
-Most notably, in 2021 Dr. Thiel was the recipient of the Academy of Management’s Organizational Behavior Division’s Outstanding Practical Implications for Management award.
+Dr. Thiel’s primary research examines unethical behavior in the workplace, focusing on understanding its causes through a behavioral lens, expanding definitions and measurements, identifying practices to encourage ethical behavior, and exploring the role of ethical leadership.
+His research has been published in leading journals, including the Journal of Applied Psychology, Harvard Business Review, Personnel Psychology, Journal of Management, Organizational Behavior and Human Decision Processes, Journal of Organizational Behavior, Leadership Quarterly, and Journal of Business Ethics.
+He has received several accolades, including seven COB research awards, the prestigious McMurry Fellowship in 2021, and recognition from the Academy of Management for excellence in research, notably receiving the Organizational Behavior Division’s Outstanding Practical Implications for Management award in 2021.

-Dr. Thiel is an award-winning educator who teaches courses at the undergraduate and MBA levels on topics such as organizational behavior, human resource management, talent acquisition, leadership, and ethics.
-In 2021, Dr. Thiel was recognized by the COB with the Distinguished Teaching Award and in 2020 he was the recipient of the college’s MBA Teaching Excellence Award.
+An award-winning educator, Dr. Thiel teaches undergraduate and MBA courses on organizational behavior, leadership, human resource management, talent acquisition, and ethics.
+In recognition of his teaching excellence, he received the Distinguished Teaching Award from the COB in 2021 and the MBA Teaching Excellence Award in 2020.

+Contact Us